dev-schueppchen/Kirby-Analysis/README.md

 ### Contributing

-If you want to contribute custom modules, just follow the `IModule` interface at `/src/modules/module.ts` which must be umplemented by a custom module.
+If you want to contribute custom modules, just follow the `IModule` interface at `/src/modules/module.ts` which must be implemented by a custom module.
 Then, just import it into the `main.ts` and register it with a name identifier in the `modules` map.

 ```ts
 import MyModule from './modules/channel/message/messagecountat1337oclock';